sjagoori/Parking-in-the-Netherlands/README.md

 ## 📓 In short
 This course is in partnership with [de Volkskrant](https://www.volkskrant.nl/), a dutch newsagency that distributes their paper digitally as physically.
 We're making a visualization using one of their datasets; this visualization might get included in their publications.

+This project will transform raw data into clean data, and then visualize it using [D3](https://github.com/d3/d3).

 ## 🤖 Installation
 **Run the project:**
 1. Install dependencies